DS4PS/cpp-529-master/schedule.md

-*** { @unit = "Due Dec 6th", @title = "DASHBOARD", @assignment  }
+*** { @unit = "Due Dec 6th", @title = "DASHBOARD", @assignment, @foldout }

 <br>
 <br>

-For the final project, you will extend the work you've done over the course of the semester by creating a professional presentation that will be used to detect neighborhood change and gentrification at the census tract level for your metroplitan area (MS) of choice.
+For the final project, you will extend the work you've done over the course of the semester by creating a dynamic dashboard that will be used to detect neighborhood change and gentrification at the census tract level for your metroplitan statistical area (MSA) of choice.

-To this end, you will combine aspects into your final project from Lab 6 (descriptives, regression, clustering, clustering prediction, and sankey charting) and from Lab 4 that focuses on your selected MSA to perform cluster analysis and creating a dorling map of your 2010 cluster.
+To this end, you will combine aspects into your final project from Lab 4 that focuses on your selected MSA to perform cluster analysis and create a dorling map of your 2010 cluster and Lab 6 (descriptives, regression, clustering, clustering prediction, and sankey charting).

-The goal of your presentation is to empower members of the City Council to better understand economic and demographic trends impacting the communities they govern.
+The goal of your dynamic dashboard is to empower members of the City Council to better understand economic and demographic trends impacting the communities they govern.

-As part of the final project, you will record a video presentation of 15-20 minutes to orally present your findings and policy implications and recommendations.
-You may record the video presentation and upload it to youtube.
+As part of the final project, you will also record a video presentation of 15-20 minutes and give an oral presentation of your dynamic dashboard.
+Be sure to highlight your findings, and policy implications and recommendations.
+You may record the video presentation on your computer and then upload it to [youtube](https://www.youtube.com/upload).

 Submission: You will submit the .rmd file, the .html file, and the link to your youtube video to Canvas.